VirusTC/AlnayaSN-500mg/docs/FDA_approval.md

 * Deficiency Correction: Prescription immediate-release AlnayaSN is approved to treat pellagra, a severe clinical vitamin B3 deficiency.
 It rapidly reverses the clinical "3 Ds" of pellagra: dermatitis, diarrhea, and dementia.

-## Important FDA Safety Shift to Keep in Mind
-In 2015, the FDA withdrew approval for using niacin in combination with statins (like atorvastatin or simvastatin).
-Large clinical trials proved that adding high-dose niacin to a statin did not offer any additional reduction in cardiovascular events, but it did increase the risk of side effects like intense skin flushing, liver toxicity, and muscle pain.
-Consequently, it is primarily prescribed as a standalone therapy for patients who cannot tolerate statins.

 Sources
 -------